vasanth-z/LINUX_CHALLENGES/Challenge_20.md

 + Use the nc (netcat) or telnet command to attempt a connection to a specific port on the target host.
 Port 80 is for HTTP, and port 443 is for HTTPS.
 A successful connection indicates the port is open.

- + Use the -vz flags with nc for verbose output and zero-I/O mode, which is good for a simple check.
+ + Use the -vz flags with nc for verbose output and zero-I/O mode, which is good for a simple check..

 Command: